-Internal Audit should strengthen the alignment of engagement objectives and outcomes with the City's strategic goals and key risks to ensure that audit work supports decision-making and drives measurable improvement.
+• Internal Audit should strengthen the alignment of engagement objectives and outcomes with the City's strategic goals and key risks to ensure that audit work supports decision-making and drives measurable improvement.
 Audit reports should be clear, consistently formatted, and tailored to stakeholder needs.
-Current risk assessment results and the audit plan are not fully aligned, which may limit the function's ability to address the most critical areas.
+It is not clear how current audit planning and risk assessment results are fully aligned, which may limit the function's ability to address the most critical areas.